noelbundick/config-analyzer/docs/decision-records/scenarios.md

 * A user should be able to author their own rules for supported scenarios.
 * Rules should support multiple evaluations on a single resource.
 * Rule should support evaluations across multiple resources
-* Evaluations should be able to nested so that a child evaluation can access properties on the returned resources from the parent evalutation

 ## Scenarios